AladdinT/Mask-Detection-Model/ReadMe.txt

         ...
 '''
 Real-time video :
-The application is still under developing but it can work just fine when:
+The application is still under development but it can work just fine when:
 - the camera scans only the face
-- 30:40cm range is the most accurate
-- the camera is in the same level as your face
 - under proper brightness
+Note :
 - press 'ESC' button to exit
-a sample video is attached.
+- a sample video is attached.